mitjafelicijan/TurtleTweaks/README.md

 to manually opt-in to each one.
 I designed it this way to align with the vanilla experience and avoid forcing pre-selected preferences on users.

+## Compatibility

+This addon works with the following clients:
+- World of Warcraft (client version 1.12 / TurtleWoW)
+- World of Warcraft (client version 1.13.2 / Classic)
+- World of Warcraft (client version 2.4.3 / The Burning Crusade)
+- World of Warcraft (client version 3.3.5a / Wrath of the Lich King)

+I haven't tested it with any other clients, but it may work with others.

 ## Installation

 1. Download the latest release from the Releases.